Ireland Fuel Protests: Defence Forces Called In as Crisis Enters Fourth Day and Forecourts Run Dry

 Why It Matters

-The crisis also raises broader questions about the government's ability to manage civil unrest and protect critical infrastructure, and about the role of social media in organising and amplifying protest movements.
+The crisis also raises broader questions about the government's ability to manage civil unrest and protect critical infrastructure, and about the role of social media in organising and amplifying protest movements that may be influenced by external actors with their own agendas.

 What's Next